chfrank-cgn/Utilities/GKE Rancher/README.md

 # GKE HA Rancher Installation

-The rendered official helm chart from rancher to install a Rancher server on GKE, using a Load Balancer
+The rendered official helm chart from rancher to install Rancher server on GKE, using a Load Balancer

 To install:
 - Create the cattle-demo namespace